Success Stories Archives - Flat6Labs

 Despite the evidence that women-led startups outperform, women-led startups raised only 2.8% of all venture capital funding, according to Carta’s annual equity report of 2023.

-priced equity funding by founding-team gender 2020-2023
+priced equity funding by founding-team gender 2020-2023 adds reason to invest in women in tech

 Meanwhile, according to Startup Genome, 15% of tech startup founders are women, while about a third have at least one woman founder worldwide.